 Little do they know that just a few hundred feet below the surface lies one of the largest limestone cave systems in the United States.
 Though Carlsbad Cavern is the most well-known, the national park is actually home to 117 other caves located deep within the Guadalupe Mountains.
 These caves are thought to be some of the oldest in the world.
 In addition to housing 17 species of bats, they are home to microorganisms that have never been found anywhere else in the world.

-We went on one ranger-led tour and one self-guided tour on our day in the park.
-We were underground for about 5 hours, and we enjoyed every second of it!
-The ranger-led Left Hand Tunnel tour was 2 hours long, costs $7 per person, and departs from the underground visitor center.
-But, most uniquely, it’s a lantern-lit tour.
-We each received an old-fashioned wooden lantern before descending into the cavern.
+We went on one ranger-led tour and one self-guided tour, totaling about 5 hours underground; and we enjoyed every second of it!
+The ranger-led Left Hand Tunnel tour is 2 hours long, costs $7/person, and departs from the underground visitor center.
+But, most uniquely, we each received an old-fashioned wooden lantern before descending into the cavern.

 After the Left Hand Tunnel Tour, we took the elevator back up for our self-guided tour through the natural entrance of the cavern.
 This tour required us to hike down into the large cave opening – and then climb back out.
 It’s a long, steep climb.
-The natural entrance is rather smelly due to the plethora of bat poop.
+The natural entrance is rather smelly due to all the bat poop (so much bat poop).
 And bats.
 We saw quite a few bats here, even though it was mid-afternoon.

 The main attraction of this tour, besides being able to climb down into the cave ourselves, is the Big Room.
 Big Room is a large natural limestone chamber – the largest in the Western Hemisphere, to be exact.
-It’s 4,000 feet long, 600 feet wide, and 250 feet high at its highest point!
+It’s 4,000 feet (1220 m) long, 600 feet (183 m) wide, and 250 feet (76 m) high at its highest point!
 It was incredible to stand in a space that’s so large yet is entirely underground.